jorgicio/jorgicio-gentoo-overlay/README.md

  * **www-client/midori:** A lightweight web browser.
 Uses Vala and WebKit.
 Taken from the [Elementary](https://github.com/pimvullers/elementary) overlay.
  * **x11-libs/granite:** As an optional dependency for Midori browser.
  * **x11-drivers/wizardpen:** Drivers for several Genius tablet models.
+ * **app-admin/cpu-g:** The Linux alternative for CPU-Z. Useful for watching all information about your PC/Laptop's hardware.